What is Thatch

-Rarely will St Augustine form a harmful thatch layer.
-The spongy cushiony feel of St Augustine is natural and very necessary for the survival and health of a St Augustine lawn.
-However close mowing – below 4” will destroy the leaf canopy, expose the stems and reduce the vigor of your lawn.
-For best results mow your lawn at 4” or higher and spend your time and efforts improving your irrigation system – don’t worry about thatch.
+The spongy cushiony feel of a St Augustine lawn is natural and necessary for the survival and health of a St Augustine lawn and composting of organic matter.
+For best results keep the lawn tall and wet - mow your lawn at 4” or higher and spend your time and money improving your irrigation system and don’t worry about thatch.